Tangle structure trees: Irreducible and efficient tangle structure trees

 \begin{proof} If $T^i$ is not irreducible, pick a node $v \in T^i$ that is not necessary.
-By \cref{lem:necessary_and_contraction} it has a child $w$ for which $T^i_{w\to v}$ is an $\F$-tangle structure tree.
+By \cref{lem:necessary_and_contraction} it has a child $w$ for which $T^i_{w\to v}$ is a tangle structure tree.
 Let $T^{i+1} := T^i_{w\to v}$.
-For the second paragraph of the theorem, note that separations of the form $\beta(v\ell)$, with $\ell$ a leaf, are necessary in every $\F$-tangle structure tree: by \cref{cor:B} if $\ell$ is an $\F$-tangle leaf, and by \cref{def:TST} if $\ell$ is forbidden. \end{proof}
+For the second paragraph of the theorem, note that edges of the form~$v\ell$, with $\ell$ a leaf, are necessary in every tangle structure tree: by \cref{cor:B} if $\ell$ is a tangle leaf, and by \cref{def:TST} if $\ell$ is forbidden. \COMMENT{}

+For the third paragraph, recall our discussion following \cref{lem:edge_contraction} and iterate \cref{cor:TangleNodesInContractions}.
+Recall that the separation~$s_v$ associated with a tangle node~$v$ is the same in $T'\!$ as in~$T$, and that $s_v$ distinguishes two tangles if and only if $v$ separates their tangle leaves in any tangle structure tree of~$\vS$. \end{proof}

+The irreducible tangle structure tree~$T'$ obtained in the proof of \cref{thm:irreducible} is not unique.
+This is because we can check the nodes~$v$ of~$T$ for suppression in any order, and this order will affect their necessity in the tree~$T^i$ in which they are considered for suppression.
+But it is easy to make $T'$ unique.
+For example, it is not hard to show that if we consider the nodes~$v$ in any linear order that extends their tree order~$<_r$ from~$T$~-- for example, level by level~-- the resulting tree~$T'$ will be the same. \COMMENT{}